-The Policy Innovation Research Unit (PIRU) brings together leading health and social care expertise to improve evidence-based policy-making and its implementation across the National Health Service, social care and public health.
+The Policy Innovation and Evaluation Research Unit (PIRU) began work in January 2011.
+It brings together leading health and social care policy and research expertise to improve evidence-informed policy-making and its implementation across the Department of Health & Social Care, National Health Service, local authority social care and the field of public health.

 Build evidence for policy

-Our team of researchers from leading research institutions work with policy and decision-makers in the Department of Health (DH), the NHS, local government and beyond.
-Together, we produce rigorous research evidence to inform the early stages of policy innovation.
+Our team of researchers from leading research institutions works with policy and decision-makers in the Department of Health and Social Care, its arm's length bodies, the wider NHS, local government and beyond.
+Together, we produce rigorous research and evaluative evidence with a main focus on informing the early stages of policy innovation.

-We focus on evaluation methods and evaluative studies (for example, of pilots and other forms of structured innovation) initiated at an early stage of national policy development.
-Our work spans the entire DH portfolio of health services, social care and public health policy.
+We principally focus on developing evaluation methods and undertaking evaluative studies (for example, of pilots and other forms of structured innovation) initiated at an early stage of national policy development.
+Our work spans the entire Department of Health and Social Care portfolio of health services, social care and public health policy.

 We have good working relationships with policy and analytical staff in the Department of Health and Social Care, NHS England, Public Health England and other national agencies.
 Ideally, we will be involved from the earliest stage of policy development to ensure that the needs of evaluation are taken into account throughout the policy process.